okuhlen/mediguru-data-extraction/readme.md

 One more thing, you probably also want to have a look at the `ProcessFileParameters` class; this class is used to specify what file the respective processor should use, and how it should process the file.

 # How the extracted data is used
-NOTE: The data extraction task took a little over 1 hour to run - this could have been due to the fact I had a septate cloud server for development purposes.
+NOTE: The data extraction task took a little over 1 hour to run - this could have been due to the fact I had a separate cloud server for development purposes.
 The execution time may differ, depending on your configuration.

 Once the data extraction tool has been run successfully, all data points are stored in the Provider, ProviderProcedure, Procedure, Category and Discipline tables.
 Together, these tables maintain the following rules: